What is down payment assistance?

-- Your household income can’t exceed $97,300
+- Your household income can’t exceed $130,600

 Alaska Down Payment Assistance Programs

-You must be financing that with a 30-year, fixed-rate mortgage backed by the Federal Housing Administration (FHA), Department of Veterans Affairs (VA) or U.S. Department of Agriculture.
+- You must be financing that with a 30-year, fixed-rate mortgage backed by the Federal Housing Administration (FHA), Department of Veterans Affairs (VA), or U.S. Department of Agriculture (USDA)

 Arizona Down Payment Assistance Programs

 The Arizona Department of Housing’s Home Plus program provides up to 5% of the initial balance on your new mortgage.
 The amount you might get will depend on the type of mortgage you choose.

 - Funds can be applied to both down payment and closing costs

 - You’ll need a minimum credit score of 640 to qualify for the program

 - To be eligible, your annual income must not exceed $122,100

 The Arkansas Development Finance Authority (ADFA) has a couple of helpful programs.